Emory University Hospital

 Projects and Responsibilities

-Research project: Residents design and execute an original research project requiring IRB approval.
-Residents present research findings at the Vizient poster session and the Southeastern Residency Conference (SERC) and write a research manuscript suitable for publication.
+Research: The resident will design and execute an original research project requiring Institutional Review Board Approval.
+The resident will present research findings at a regional or national poster session and the Southeastern Residency Conference (or a presentation at another national meeting).
+Completion of a research manuscript is required.

 Licensure and Compensation

-Compensation: Residents receive a $56,000/year salary plus medical, dental, vision and 401K benefits.
+Compensation: Residents receive a $61,006/year salary plus medical, dental, vision and 401K benefits.

 Professional Development